NanCunChild/NanCunChild/README.md

 - 👋 Hi, I’m @NanCunChild
 - 👀 I’m interested in Unity
-- 🌱 I’m currently learning C.
+- 🌱 I’m currently learning MatLab.
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can twitter me, @NanCunChild is me.
 Or Telegram.
 - If you are Chinese, QICQ:1729138395 is a altnetive idea.